Company Registration in Ireland- An Overview

 The following are the types of entities in Ireland:

-- DAC Limited by Guarantee- The liability of the members is unpaid on the shares they hold, and secondly, the amount they have undertaken to contribute to the assets of the company, in the event that it is wound up.
-Such a company has to have minimum two directors to carry out the duties of the company.
+The members have liability under two heads; firstly, the amount, if any, unpaid on the shares that they hold, and secondly, the amount that they have undertaken to contribute to the assets of the company, in case where it is wound up.

 Benefits of Company Registration in Ireland